mozilla-mobile/mozilla-vpn-client/docs/add-on.md

 # Add-ons

 The add-on system is the basic component for dynamic contents for the Mozilla VPN client.
-Guides, tutorials, surveys, messages are all add-ons and they are dynamically loaded from a trusted source (archive.mozilla.org).
+Guides and messages are add-ons and they are dynamically loaded from a trusted source (archive.mozilla.org).

 ## Add-on index and the signature verification